CPHS/OPHS Glossary of Terms

 FOIA:

-federal agencies to disclose records when requests are made in writing.
+agencies to disclose records when requests are made in writing.
+There

 Full Board Review: